 Under no circumstances should a person commence working at the University without a signed and accepted offer of appointment.

-Recruitment Services will make a formal on-line offer of appointment to the successful applicant together with necessary employment documentation.
+HR Business Partnering will make a formal on-line offer of appointment to the successful applicant together with necessary employment documentation.

 Non-appointment to a Position